CRTS Teams Conduct Amphibious Familiarization Training Aboard USS Boxer

 |0

-This work, CRTS Teams Conduct Amphibious Familiarization Training Aboard USS Boxer [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CRTS Teams Conduct Amphibious Familiarization Training Aboard USS Boxer, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.